 CFR 42 § 410.33 provided for the implementation of the new designation of Independent Diagnostic Testing Facilities (IDTF) to replace the provider category of Independent Physiological Laboratory (IPL) effective July 1, 1998.
 The IDTF designation is described as fixed locations, mobile entities, and individual non-physician practitioners.
 Medicare has previously published this information in the Medicare Focus, Medicare Fee Schedule Fact Sheet, and Medicare Special Bulletins.

-The Carrier will determine that all IDTF applicants meet the IDTF standards as required by CMS prior to enrollment and granting an IDTF billing number.
+The Contractor will determine that all IDTF applicants meet the IDTF standards as required by CMS prior to enrollment and granting an IDTF billing number.
 The determination will be based upon review of the following: (1) the applicant’s entire CMS 855, including the Attachment 2 data specific to IDTFs; (2) the results of the mandatory site visit; and (3) any additional, relevant documentation obtained by the carrier.

 An IDTF must have one or more supervising physicians who are responsible for the direct and ongoing oversight of the quality of the testing performed, the proper operation and calibration of equipment used to perform tests, and the qualifications of non-physician IDTF personnel who use the equipment.
 Not every supervising physician has to be responsible for all of these functions.
 One supervising physician could be responsible for operation and calibration of equipment, while other physicians are responsible for test supervision and the qualifications of non-physician personnel.